-Britt Gilbertson helps companies navigate legal issues and defend against claims arising out of employment relationships.
+Britt Gilbertson leads Taft's Employment and Labor Relations practice group for the Minneapolis office.
+She helps companies navigate legal issues, manage risk, and defend against claims arising out of employment relationships.
 She practices principally in the areas of:

 - Employment litigation